 Question: What's the number one priority in backcountry survival?

 When lost in the woods or separated from your group while camping, what is the most important thing you'll need?

 That's right.
-Not food, water, nor a comfy tent—a positive outlook makes all the difference between survivors and those in serious danger.
-And while you're lost out there, don't think too much about the 30 Most Deadly Animals on Earth.
+Not food, water, or a comfy tent—a positive outlook makes all the difference between survivors and those in serious danger.

 The Wilderness Survival merit badge lists seven total priorities.
 Following "a positive mental attitude," there are six other must-haves for those who are stranded.

-Again, the order might surprise you (uh, how are water and food at the bottom of the list?).
+Again, the order might surprise you.
+Like, how are water and food at the bottom of the list?
 But remember: Your goal is to be found safely.
 That means fixing any injuries, protecting yourself from the elements, staying warm, and finding ways to alert outsiders of your location.
-Then you can start worrying about having sustenance for the long term.
-And for more amazing knowledge you can take with you, see these 50 Awesome Facts About Everything.
+And then you can start worrying about having sustenance for the long term.

 As in, a life jacket, life preserver, or any other device that allows the wearer to remain afloat when in water.

 Question: Which of these things should be avoided when carving?